AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 ## Untagged Assets in DAM {#smart-tag-existing-assets}

 The existing or older assets in DAM are not smart tagged automatically.
-You need to [!UICONTROL [Reprocess](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/about-image-video-profiles.html?lang=en#adjusting-load) Assets] manually to generate Smart Tags for them.
+You need to [Reprocess](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/about-image-video-profiles.html?lang=en#adjusting-load) Assets manually to generate Smart Tags for them.
 Once the process completes, navigate to the [!UICONTROL Properties] page of any asset within the folder.
 The automatically added tags are seen in [!UICONTROL Smart Tags] section in [!UICONTROL Basic] tab.
 These applied Smart Tags are sorted in descending order of [confidence score](#confidence-score).

 <!--
 To smart tag assets, or folders (including subfolders) of assets that exist in assets repository, follow these steps: